actionhero/actionhero/readme.markdown

 ### Cache
 actionHero ships with the models and functions needed for mySQL-backed cache.
 Check cache.js in both the application root and an action to see how to use it.
 ### Logging and API Request Limiting
 Every web request is logged to te `log` database table.
 By default, these are only kept for an hour and cleaned up by a task.
-These records are used to rate limit API access (set in config.json by apiRequestLimit).
+These records are used to rate limit API access (set in config.json by apiRequestLimitPerHour).
 You can also parse the logs to inspect user behavior.
 Socket activity is not logged.
 ### Safe Params
 Params (GET and POST) provided by the user will be checked against a whitelist.
 Any column headers in your tables (like firstName, lastName) will be accepted and additional params you define as required or optional in your actions `action.inputs.required` and `action.inputs.optional`.
 Special params which the api will always accept are:
 	[